hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - This metadata must be signed by the user (using a standard signature used in write requests).

-- If Transaction Author Agreement is not set or disabled, then requests must not have any Transaction Author Agreement Acceptance metadata.
+- If Transaction Author Agreement is not set or disabled, then requests may have any Transaction Author Agreement Acceptance metadata.

 - Requests to POOL and CONFIG ledgers must not have any Transaction Author Agreement Acceptance metadata.